asteroid-team/asteroid/egs/demask/README.md

 Individually, we've learned to work as a team, set our goals, separate tasks and act fast.

 ## What's next for Asteroid
-Pretty much everything is next.
+Pretty much everything is next:
 - A tighter integration with `torchaudio` and torch's `ComplexTensor`.
 - `TorchScript` support.
 - End to end separation to ASR with [ESPNet](https://github.com/espnet/espnet)